 The apartment-style residence features four-bedroom suites.
 All bedrooms are single occupancy.
 Each suite has two full bathrooms.
 Bed and bath linens are provided.

-Garage parking is available for commuters at a rate of $8 per day.
-Overnight parking is available, price to be determined.
+Garage parking is available for commuters at a rate of $10 per day.
+Overnight parking is available at a rate of $20 per day.

 The Summer Poetry Institute takes place at Boston University's School of Education, Silber Way, Boston, MA.
 Institute participants will have access to a special poetry reading library as well as a computer lab.